Contact Us Contact Us Replicon Login

 Besides national holidays, each region (Andalucía, Aragon, Asturias, the Balearic Islands, the Basque Country, the Canary Islands, Cantabria, Castile and Leon, Castilla la Mancha, Catalonia, Extremadura, Galicia, Madrid, Murcia, Navarre, La Rioja, and the Valencian Community) decides on 3 additional holidays of its own and each local council on 2.

-Working holidays shall be paid at a regular rate and are not recoverable, and may not exceed 14 a year, of which 2 shall be local working holidays.
+Working holidays shall be paid at regular rate and are not recoverable, and may not exceed 14 a year, of which 2 shall be local working holidays.
+In case when national holidays occur on Sunday or any other weekday, the Government can move it to Monday.

 Annual Leave

-Employees are entitled to a minimum of 30 calendar days of annual leave paid at their regular rate, this can be increased by collective agreements or by individual employment contracts.
+Duration of Annual Leave – Employees are entitled to a minimum of 30 calendar days of annual leave paid at their regular rate.
+The rate of pay can be increased by collective agreements or by individual employment contracts.

-If an employee’s holiday period coincides with certain temporary disabilities including pregnancy, childbirth, or breastfeeding the employee is entitled to take a paid vacation at another time within the same year.
-If the temporary disability has another cause, the employees may take a paid vacation at another time within 18 months.
+If an employee’s holiday period coincides with certain temporary disabilities—including pregnancy, childbirth, or breast feeding—the employee is entitled to take a paid vacation at another time within the same year.
+If the temporary disability has another cause, the employee may take a paid vacation at another time within 18 months.
 Art 38, of the Workers’ Statute.

 Special Leave